garetht/nyu-debate-modeling/README.md

 ./cli.sh monitor -- nvidia-smi
 ```

+## Sanity Check Baselines

+We generate an additional series of sanity check baselines on top of what Arnesen has provided.

 ## Run Orchestration

 We have a tool that allows debate experiments in `standard_experiments.yml` to be run declaratively across our fleet of instances.
 To do this, create a new configuration file in `run_orchestrator/runs`.
 The schema for such a configuration file is given by `run_orchestrator/experiment_orchestrator.schema.json`.
 The output data is saved into a namespaced folder in `outputs` based on the `name` in the configuration (not the filename!).
 For example, a configuration named `debater-trained` will save its outputs into `outputs/debater-trained`.
 This allows parallel processes across different instances to save their outputs into the same directory across machines, which makes it possible for us to merge them using the `merge-data` subcommand.